pavelshtanko/cv/README.md

 As a software engineer and engineering manager in the Safety team, my main responsibility was to make sure that no one gonna be harmed given that we operate in very violent conditions.

+Achievements:
+- Managed to retain the engineering team in very turbulent environment
+- 70% incident rate decrease in Argentina
+- 15% safety perception increase in AR
+- Closed the feedback loop with customers, and decreased user complaints by 33%
+- The increased average amount of additional detections per robbery by 49%
+- The number of robberies committed by a network of robbers decreased by 19%
+- Average robberies per week decreased by 27.8%
+- The average incident-related drivers churn decreased by 19%

 My day-to-day duties:
 - Research, design, and implement instruments for incident prevention via rules management, data analysis, and KYC procedures